 Even after the pandemic, Kaiser expects deliveries to remain important.
 COVID-19 didn’t just increase the number of people stuck at home; it highlighted how many were already there.

 “I don’t think food scarcity is going away,” says Keyani.
-“If we can build a proper kind of IT department for these food banks, we can make them more effective in their missions.”
+“If we can deliver a reliable, scalable, low-cost solution, we can make them more effective in their missions.”

 Sam Scott is a senior writer at Stanford.
 Email him at firstname.lastname@example.org.